 Effective September 14, 2015, the Company entered into a Collaboration Agreement with BioPharmaWorks LLC ("BioPharmaWorks"), pursuant to which the Company engaged BioPharmaWorks to perform certain services for the Company as described at Note 7.
 In connection with the Collaboration Agreement, the Company agreed to issue to BioPharmaWorks 1,000,000 fully-vested shares of the Company's common stock, valued at \$260,000, based upon the closing price of the Company's common stock of \$0.26 per share, on September 14, 2015.
 Additionally, the Company issued to BioPharmaWorks two options in the form of warrants to purchase 1,000,000 shares (500,000 shares per warrant) of the Company's common stock.
 The first warrant vested on September 14, 2016, and is exercisable for a period of five years from the date of grant at \$1.00 per share.
-The second warrant will vest on September 14, 2017, and is exercisable for a period of five years from the date of grant at \$2.00 per share.
-The fair value of the first and second warrants, as calculated pursuant to the Black-Scholes option-pricing model, was determined to be \$128,400 (\$0.2568 per share) and \$127,850 (\$0.2557 per share), respectively.
-The Company re-measures the non-vested options to fair value at the end of each reporting period.
-At June 30, 2017, the fair value of non-vested options was determined to be \$6,160 which will be charged to operations through September 14, 2017.
-During the three months ended June 30, 2017 and 2016, the Company recorded a charge (credit) to operations of \$(42,389) and \$63,757, respectively, with respect to these common shares and warrants.
+The second warrant vested on September 14, 2017, and is exercisable for a period of five years from the date of grant at \$2.00 per share.
+The second warrants, as calculated pursuant to the Black-Scholes option-pricing model, was determined to be \$128,400 (\$0.2568 per share) and \$127,850 (\$0.2557 per share), respectively.
+The Company re-measured the non-vested stock options to fair value at the end of each reporting period through September 30, 2017.
+During the three months ended September 30, 2017 and 2016, the Company recorded a charge to operations of \$15,960 and \$36,313, respectively, with respect to these common shares and warrants.

 On November 28, 2015, the Company entered into a two-year advisory agreement with Dr. Fritz Henn, M.D., Ph.D., for consultation and advice on the development of certain of the Company's products for clinical neurological and neuropsychiatric applications.
 Dr. Henn is an internationally recognized investigative neuroscientist and psychiatrist.
-In connection with the advisory agreement, and as sole compensation, Dr. Henn was granted stock options to purchase 200,000 shares of the Company's common stock, with 100,000 shares vesting on November 28, 2016.
+In connection with the advisory agreement, and as sole compensation, Dr. Henn was granted stock options to purchase 200,000 shares of the Company's common stock, with 100,000 shares vesting on November 28, 2015, and 100,000 shares vesting on November 28, 2016.
 The stock options are exercisable for a period of five years from the grant date at \$0.50 per share.
-The fair value of these stock options, as calculated pursuant to the Black-Scholes option-pricing model, was initially determined to be \$103,360 (\$0.5168 per share), of which \$51,680 was attributable to the stock options fully-vested on November 28, 2015 and was therefore charged to operations on that date.
-The remaining unvested portion of the fair value of the stock options was charged to operations ratably from November 28, 2015 through November 28, 2016.
-During the three months and six months ended June 30, 2016, the Company recorded a charge to operations of \$7,280 and \$8,439, respectively, with respect to these stock options.
+The fair value of these stock options, as calculated pursuant to the Black-Scholes option-pricing model, was initially determined to be \$103,360 (\$0.5168 per share), of which \$51,680 was attributable to the stock options ratably from November 28, 2015 through November 28, 2016.
+During the three months and nine months ended September 30, 2016, the Company recorded a charge to operations of \$5,163 and \$13,602, respectively, with respect to these stock options.